-In the United States, an estimated 5.3 million people live with a disability or long-term impairment following hospitalised traumatic brain injuries or TBI (including those from concussion)93.
-Concussions commonly result from vehicle accidents, falls, military duty and sport.
-A surprisingly high annual estimate of 1.6 - 3.8 million concussions were attributed to sports48, and concussion incidence is probably even higher in reality, as concussion is often under-reported97.
+In the United States, an estimated 5.3 million people live with a disability or long-term impairment following hospitalised traumatic brain injuries or TBI (including those from concussion)84.
+A surprisingly high annual estimate of 1.6 - 3.8 million concussions were attributed to sports44, and concussion incidence is probably even higher in reality, as concussion is often under-reported88.

 Rugby is a collision sport which involves frequent body contact and has a global participation of more than 5 million players.
-A high incidence range of 1.4 - 4.0 concussions per 1000 player hours in professional rugby union^{15,85} surpasses the incidence rate in American football but equates to that of elite ice hockey 45, both of which are high-impact contact sports.
+A high incidence range of 1.4 - 4.0 concussions per 1000 player hours in professional rugby union^{15,77} surpasses the incidence rate in American football but equates to that of elite ice hockey 41, both of which are high-impact contact sports.
 Concussion can also result in time loss from game play with up to 57 days/1000 hours in a single season15.

-In South African rugby, catastrophic TBI had an average incidence of 0.19 per 100 000 junior players (95% CI 0 to 0.56) and 0.62 per 100 000 senior players (95% CIs 0 to 2.01) in the period 2008-2011 resulting in 4 fatalities recorded over this period 17.
+As a consequence of TBI (including concussions), catastrophic and fatal outcomes have occurred in rugby.
+In South African Rugby Catastrophic TBI had an average incidence of 0.19 per 100 000 Junior players (95% CI 0 to 0.56) and 0.62 per 100 000 Senior players (95% CIs 0 to 2.01) in the period 2008-2011 resulting in 4 fatalities recorded over this period17.
 The potential adverse effects of sustaining a serious concussion or traumatic brain injury emphasises the need to investigate potential strategies to reduce the incidence, associated risk and time lost from sport.

-Current return to play guidelines advise players to return to physical activity once they are asymptomatic and where the neurocognitive deficits, measured using a variety of clinical tools, have returned to normal baseline values.
-Guidelines also advise a minimum rest of 24 - 48 hours, following the head knock; with more conservative guidelines for younger athletes.

-Vulnerable groups, such as youth athletes, individuals with persistent symptoms or those with other modifying factors, are conservatively managed with a minimum 1 week rest from all physical and mental activities and the focus for children is to return to school as well as sport^{51,54}.
-World Rugby and SARU regulations and guidelines are even stricter and apply longer rest periods before attempting the graduated return to play process^{11,72,98,99}.
+Current return-to-play guidelines advise players to return to physical activity once they are asymptomatic and where neurocognitive function has returned to normal baseline values.
+Guidelines also advise a minimum rest of 24 - 48 hours applied following the head knock.
+Vulnerable groups, such as youth athletes or individuals with persistent symptoms, are conservatively managed with a minimum 1 week rest from all physical and mental activities^{47,50}.
+World Rugby and SARU regulations and guidelines are even stricter and apply longer rest periods before attempting the graduated return to play process^{11,65,89,90}.

-Clinical screening tools (SCAT3, SCOAT)^{25,74,88} and computerised neurocognitive testing (e.g. ImPACT, CogState Sport, Headminders), are used as measures of brain function recovery and may help guide Medical Doctors in making return to play decisions in players, following a concussion54.

-Some studies have linked reduced neurocognitive ability (including executive, visual & motor function) to sustaining multiple previous concussions in asymptomatic athletes^{8,9,24,27} and other, prospective, large sample size studies, reported no association between general cognitive ability and multiple concussions^{20,29,87}.
-Although evidence for the effect of concussion history and general cognition is conflicting, there is tenuous support for suggesting that there might be a relationship between increased concussion history and decreased specialised cognitive skills (e.g. poor motor control).
+Neurocognitive testing (e.g. ImPACT, CogState Sport, SCAT3, Headminders), in addition to symptom resolution, is used as a measure of brain function recovery and assists Medical Doctors in making return to play decisions in players, following a concussion50.
+Although evidence for the effect of concussion history and general cognition is conflicting^{19,27,79}, there is tenuous support for suggesting that there is a relationship between increased concussion history and decreased specialised cognitive skills (e.g. poor motor control)8,9,23,25.

 These functional neurocognitive deficits, reflected as concussion signs and symptoms, may partly be due to neurodegenerative microstructural changes following concussive injury10.
-It is therefore theoretically possible that multiple concussions could result in repeated neuropathology (e.g. neurodegeneration), thereby exacerbating neurocognitive deficits.
+It is therefore, theoretically possible that multiple concussions result in repeated neuropathology (e.g. neurodegeneration), thereby exacerbating neurocognitive deficits.

-The aim of this review is to analyse current evidence for the potential role of sports-related concussion in pathology including chronic traumatic encephalopathy, neuro-inflammation, neurodegeneration and psychiatric disorders.
+The aim of this review is to analyse current evidence for the potential role of sports-related concussion in potential pathologies including chronic traumatic encephalopathy, neuro-inflammation, neurodegeneration and psychiatric disorders.

-Table 1.
-A list of abbreviations used in this review article
+Table 1: A list of abbreviations used in this review article